-Forty-eight children (28 boys) completed the study.
+A total of 48 children (28 boys) completed the study.
 Figure 2 shows the participant flowchart.
 The retention rate was 96%.
-Two children did not complete the study due to already receiving intensive intervention (n=1) and a school withdrawing (n=1).
-Baseline characteristics are displayed in table 2 and 3.
-With regards to IDACI score, four of the twelve schools were in the top 20% least deprived postcode areas while the remaining eight were in the top 40% most deprived postcode areas.
-The mean IDACI decile was 5 (Department of Communities and Local Government, 2015).
-There was a significant difference between groups with respect to participants' sex [ $\chi^2$ (2, n = 48) = 6.49, p = 0.039], with the BEST with sign arm appearing to have a significantly higher proportion of boys than the other groups.

-There was a significant difference between groups with respect to CSCOT scores (F(2, 45) = 3.51, p=.04) where BEST without sign CSCOT scores were higher than TAU by around 0.14 points (p=.04).
+Two children did not complete the study due to already receiving intensive intervention (n = 1) and a school withdrawing (n = 1).
+Baseline characteristics are displayed in Tables 3 and 4.
+With regards to IDACI score, four of the 12 schools were in the top 20% least deprived postcode areas while the remaining eight were in the top 40% most deprived postcode areas.
+The mean IDACI decile was 5 (Department of Communities & Local Government, 2015).
+There was a significant difference between groups with respect to participants' sex $[\chi^2(2, n = 48) = 6.49,$ p = 0.039], with the BEST with sign arm appearing to have a significantly higher proportion of boys than the other groups.
+There was a significant difference between groups with respect to CSCOT scores (F(2, 45) = 3.51, p = 0.04) where BEST without sign CSCOT scores were higher than TAU by around 0.14 points (p = 0.04).
 There were no other significant differences at baseline.